The Golden Pen and the Prison Cell

 Historical Context: The Second Iconoclasm

-The Byzantine Empire had weathered its first iconoclastic period (726-787 CE) under emperors Leo III and Constantine V, who had banned religious images believing them to be a form of idolatry.
-Though the Second Council of Nicaea in 787 had briefly restored the veneration of icons, the controversy was far from over.
+The Byzantine Empire had weathered its first iconoclastic period (726-787 CE) under emperors Leo III and Constantine V, who banned religious images as a form of idolatry.
+The Second Council of Nicaea in 787 briefly restored the veneration of icons, but the controversy was far from finished.

-The second wave of iconoclasm (814-842 CE) would prove even more destructive to Byzantine cultural heritage.
+The second wave of iconoclasm (814-842 CE) proved even more destructive to Byzantine cultural heritage.
 Emperor Leo V the Armenian, convinced that military defeats were divine punishment for icon veneration, renewed the persecution with unprecedented vigor.
 Libraries were purged, monastery walls were whitewashed, and illuminated manuscripts were systematically destroyed.

 The theological debate masked deeper political and social tensions.
-The iconoclasts, often supported by the army and eastern provinces, saw themselves as reformers purifying the faith.
-The iconodules (icon-supporters), including most monastics and the educated aristocracy, viewed icons as essential tools for teaching and worship, as well as vital links to apostolic tradition.
+Iconoclasts, often backed by the army and the eastern provinces, saw themselves as reformers purifying the faith.
+Iconodules (icon-supporters), including most monastics and the educated aristocracy, viewed icons as essential tools for teaching and worship, as well as vital links to apostolic tradition.

-This conflict threatened not just religious art but the very preservation of classical knowledge.
+This conflict threatened the preservation of classical knowledge, not just religious art.
 Many ancient texts survived only in illustrated Byzantine copies, their margins filled with explanatory images and diagrams.
-Mathematical treatises, medical works, and natural histories were particularly vulnerable, as their scientific illustrations could be condemned alongside religious imagery.
+Mathematical treatises, medical works, and natural histories were especially vulnerable, since their scientific illustrations could be condemned alongside religious imagery.

 The Hidden Library Network